gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.8/index.md

 }
 ```

 Work is in progress for TypeScript support for `gatsby-config` and `gatsby-node` files.
-Check out the [RFC](https://github.com/gatsbyjs/gatsby/discussions/34613) and the [feature branch](https://github.com/gatsbyjs/gatsby/pull/34776) for more information.
+Check out the [RFC](https://github.com/gatsbyjs/gatsby/discussions/34613) to learn how to test it out today.

 ## New TypeScript option when creating Gatsby projects from the CLI